12mihai05/Ultimate-Tic-Tac-Toe/README.md

 - **Game Component**: Handles the core logic of the game, including checking for winners in the smaller boards and the overall game, updating the board states, and determining the next player's move.
 - **Board Component**: Responsible for rendering each of the nine smaller Tic Tac Toe boards.
 It also includes the logic to render the grid lines and the interaction with each tile.
 - **Tile Component**: Represents each individual cell in the Tic Tac Toe boards.
 Handles user interactions, such as clicking on a tile to place a mark.
 - **Score Component**: Displays the current score of both players, updating in real-time as the game progresses.
+Additionally, it includes input fields for players to change their names, with a character limit of 13 to ensure proper display and functionality.
 - **Reset Component**: A simple button component that allows players to reset the game and start over.
 - **Rules Component**: Provides an expandable/collapsible section with the detailed rules of the game.